-Course applications now being accepted.
-Applications close 2pm PT, Mar.
-29, 2021.
+Course applications now closed.
+Applications closed 2pm PT, April 5, 2021.

 Create an outline for your TV pilot idea in eight weeks with an accomplished TV writer as your guide.
 In this self-paced course, you will take this important first step for your original pilot script and learn a set of tools to help you ask the important questions of every scene and character that will get you past "stuck" when writing future episodes.